Visual symbolic mechanisms: Emergent symbol processing in vision language models: Appendix

-To probe the internal representations of Qwen 2VL, we use Representational Similarity Analysis (RSA) to assess how the model's representational geometry aligns with objects' spatial positions and semantic features (color and shape).
-RSA quantifies alignment between representational spaces by comparing pairwise representational similarity matrices (RSMs), allowing us to evaluate whether model representations are structured according to spatial or semantic information.
+We used representational similarity analysis (RSA) to assess the alignment of the model's internal representations with either the spatial position or the semantic features (color and shape) of objects.
+RSA quantifies representational alignment by comparing pairwise representational similarity matrices (RSMs) between model embeddings and hypothesized representational structures, as quantified by correlation metrics.